Dubai property market 2025

 HNWI Inflow:

-1. Estimated 6,700 new millionaires relocated to UAE in 2024
+1. Estimated 6,700 new millionaires relocated to the UAE recently

-2. Projected 6,500 HNWIs annually through 2024-2026
+2. Projected 6,500 HNWIs entering annually through 2026

 3. Tax-friendly policies, Golden Visa programs, and world-class infrastructure remain primary attractors